kaisenlinux/manpages-dev/category/TCP/socat.md

        socat - UDP4-DATAGRAM:224.255.0.1:6666,bind=:6666,ip-add-membership=224.255.0.1:eth0

               transfers data from stdin to the specified multicast address using UDP.
 Both local and remote ports are 6666.
 Tells the interface eth0 to also accept multicast packets of the given group.
 Multiple hosts on the local network can run this command, so all data sent by any of the hosts will be received by all the other ones.
-Note that there are many possible reasons for failure, including IP-filters, routing issues, wrong interface selection by the operating system, bridges, or a badly configured switch.
+Note that there are many pos‐ sible reasons for failure, including IP-filters, routing issues, wrong interface selection by the operating system, bridges, or a badly configured switch.

        socat UDP:host2:4443 TUN:192.168.255.1/24,up

               establishes one side of a virtual (but not private!) network with host2 where a similar process might run, with UDP-L and tun address 192.168.255.2.
 They can reach each other using the addresses 192.168.255.1 and 192.168.255.2.
 Note that streaming eg.via TCP or SSL does not guarantee to retain packet boundaries and might thus cause packet loss.

        socat - VSOCK-CONNECT:2:1234